WordPress Performance 2024

 Tools to measure and report Core Web Vitals

-Google believes that the Core Web Vitals are critical to all web experiences.
-That’s why it’s committed to publishing these metrics across all of its tools.
-Tools that support Core Web Vitals include PageSpeed Insights and Search Console’s Core Web Vitals report.
-There are a number of other tools for developers, but they are not suitable for the normal website user.
+Google believes that the Core Web Vitals are critical to any web experience.
+Because of this, it has made it a goal to publish these metrics in all of its tools.
+Tools that support Core Web Vitals are PageSpeed Insights and the Core Web Vitals report of the Search Console.
+There are a number of other tools for developers, but they are not suitable for normal website users.

-Note (Update October 2024): We update this page again and again and adapt it to the current developments in Internet technology.
+Note (Update January 2025): We update this page again and again and adapt it to the current developments in Internet technology.
 Performance optimization is a constantly changing process.
-New technologies then require a rethink in terms of performance.
-Our suggestions and tips are always kept up to date here.
-It is therefore worthwhile to visit this page from time to time.
+New techniques require a rethink in terms of performance.
+Our suggestions and tips are kept up to date here.
+So it pays to visit this site every now and then.